open-amos/.github/profile/README.md

 2. Explore the canonical data model in [AMOS Core](../core).
 3. Review source mappings and transformation patterns in [Source Example](../source-example).
 4. Launch the [Dashboard](../dashboard-example) to explore metrics and visualizations.

+## Current Scope, Roadmap, and Customization

+### Current Scope

+AMOS currently supports core private markets use cases and data sources:

+- Canonical model and base metrics for **Private Equity** and **Private Credit** workflows
+- Integration patterns for key systems: **deal pipeline**, **portfolio management**, **fund administration**, and **accounting**

+The existing components provide a functional foundation for consolidating and analyzing fund, portfolio, and deal data — enough to demonstrate the full data flow from source extraction to analytics.

+### Roadmap

+AMOS is evolving toward broader coverage across asset classes and workflows.
+Upcoming milestones include:

+- Additional models and metrics for **ESG**, **impact measurement**, and other asset types
+- Extended data connectors and transformation patterns
+- A public **REST API** for external programmatic access
+- **MCP server integration** for AI assistants and notebooks
+- Prebuilt **dashboards** and **utility apps** for reporting, reconciliation, and data management

+### Customization and Extensibility

+AMOS is built to be extended.
+You can:

+- Add new source connectors and models for your specific systems
+- Define custom marts and metrics tailored to your fund’s reporting needs
+- Package extensions as standalone AMOS-compatible modules

+To maintain upgrade compatibility, avoid editing the AMOS Core directly.
+Instead, use the **AMOS Source Example** and **AMOS Core** marts as templates to develop your own packages while keeping AMOS Core as the foundation of your data stack.

 ## Documentation